The latest issues of some gaming magazines in Japan cover a bit about the world of Tales of Zestiria.

 Note that romanizations of the names are not yet official as of this post.

 | The World of Tales of Zestiria

-- The main setting, as we mentioned before, is in the Continent of Greenwood, where the Kingdom of Highland and the Empire of Lowlance are fighting for rule and supremacy.
-In this setting, there are actually multiple religious beliefs, but all those beliefs surprisingly have one thing in common: their belief in those that are called the 天族 (tenzoku, The Divine People).
+- The main setting, medicine as we mentioned before, website like this is in the Continent of Greenwood, gastritis where the Kingdom of Highland and the Empire of Lowlance are fighting for rule and supremacy.
+In this setting, there are actually multiple religious beliefs, but all those beliefs surprisingly have one thing in common: their belief in those that are called the ?? (tenzoku, The Divine People).
 The reason that the existence of The Divine is common in all those beliefs, despite no one having actually seen them for themselves, is because from time to time, there are people who appear that can communicate with The Divine.
-These people, who are able to borrow the powers of The Divine, are called 導師 (doushi, literally Priests, Monks, Sages, Gurus, etc.).
+These people, who are able to borrow the powers of The Divine, are called ?? (doushi, literally Priests, Monks, Sages, Gurus, etc.).
 They are even considered saviors given the power of God to some.

 - A long time passed, and deep within a forest called The Forest of The Divine lies something that resembles a utopia where humans and The Divine can live together.
 There, other humans cannot enter, and the "impurity" that has been spreading throughout the world does not affect that place.

 - The story starts there with Thray/Slay, who has been brought up isolated from the world outside, and carries a pure and clean heart.